 So having dinner ready within minutes allowed women to find other hobbies and work.
 The 1960's also brought an addition to the TV dinner, dessert.
 By this time TV trays had protein, carbs, vegetable and dessert all in 1 package!

 Mashed potatoes with sour cream and Parmesan hit the spot and sweet peas and carrots are tossed with a touch o butter...nothing better than classic!
-And of course we can't end without a sweet dessert of berry cobbler to make it truly feel like home.
+And of course we can't end without a sweet dessert of Pear and pomegranate crumble to make it truly feel like home.